Iambizi/Giphy-app/README.md

 # Giphy-app
-Basic Giphy web app with trending button and search tool for specfic gifs
+Used Giphy API for basic web app with trending button and search tool for specfic gifs